vavrines/Kinnosuke.jl/README.md

 # Kinnosuke.jl
 A lightweight toolbox for scientific machine learning

 The package hasn't been registered yet.
-To make use of it, execute `Julia` REPL and type
+To make use of it, get into `Julia` REPL and add it from GitHub repository directly,
 ```julia
 julia> ]
 (v1.5) pkg> add https://github.com/vavrines/Kinnosuke.jl
 ```

-This will install Kinetic and all its dependencies.
+This will install Kinnosuke and all its dependencies.
-After that, load the package,
+After that, import the library by
 ```julia
 julia> using Kinnosuke
 ```

-The package is compatible with Julia 1.3 or newer version.
+The compatibility test is conducted from Julia 1.3.